DuffyTJ89/Go-Problems-Sheet-Quick/README.md

 >You can also build an executable by using the Go Build command in the same way.

+## List of problems solved

+>1.
+Kon’nichiwa, Sekai!
+Write a program that prints Hello, world! in Japanese (using Japanese characters) to the screen

 ## Authors

 * **Thomas Duffy** .